mtorpey/wooden-ships/3-advanced.md

 two gun squares can be repaired by simply erasing the "X" on the most recently marked squares.
 Repairs cannot be made on "surrendered" ships.
-Repairs in progress are listed in the Notes section of the ship\'s "log", in this phase by writing "RH" for hull repairs "RG" for gun repairs, and "RR" for rigging repairs.
+Repairs in progress are listed in the Notes section of the ship's "log", in this phase by writing "RH" for hull repairs "RG" for gun repairs, and "RR" for rigging repairs.
 The third repair of the same type is circled and the boxes erased.
 Only one type of repair may be made per turn.